Sology/smart_listing/README.md

 # SmartListing

-SmartListing helps creating AJAX-enabled sortable lists of ActiveRecord collections or arrays with pagination, filtering, sorting and in-place editing.
+SmartListing helps creating AJAX-enabled lists of ActiveRecord collections or arrays with pagination, filtering, sorting and in-place editing.

 ## Installation